 If you don’t like what you see, then there are only two things you can really do to improve your financial plan:

 On the “make more money” side, this doesn’t have to come from getting another job or anything like that.
 What it takes is the ability to buy things that will produce money for you.
 We call this passive income because its money that can be made without you having to get another job or putting forth a lot of extra work.
 An example might be the dividend income you take in from stocks, rental income from your rental properties, or even advertising income from a website you created.
 If you’d like a whole list of suggestions, check out my page of passive income ideas.

+Remember that this whole financial plan was just a sample, not a set of rules of follow.
 In reality your spending and saving goals should really fit YOUR needs and not just follow some arbitrary percentages.
-Obviously this financial plan sample is just an example to get you started.
 Take these figures and twist them up or down in a way that works for your needs.

-The important thing is to actually give this some thought and have adult conversions with your significant other about this.
+The important thing is to actually give each of these categories some thought and have adult conversions with your significant other about this.
 The sooner you have a plan for where your money is coming and going, the sooner you can get a handle on how hard it will work for you!

-Readers – If you had to put together a sample financial plan for someone, how close would your percentages come to these values?
+Readers – If you had to put together your own sample financial plan to help another, how close would your percentages come to these values?

 Image courtesy of Pexels